mat2k89/Decay-Chains/0 - Getting Started.md

 * SciPy
 * Matplotlib

 You can install these manually, or through the requirements file.
+The sample code also requires Python version 3.10 or above.

 ## Setting up your Editor